MV Blythe Star: Reports and recommendations

-A Ministerial Statement was made in the Australian House of Representatives on 24 October 1973 by Mr Charles Jones, Minister for Transport, upon receipt of the news that the missing crewmen had been found.
+A Ministerial Statement was made in the Australian House of Representatives on 24 October 1973 by Charles Jones, Minister for Transport, upon receipt of the news that the missing crewmen had been found.
 A preliminary investigation was announced, along with a subsequent wide-ranging inquiry.

-A motion was moved in the Australian Parliament on 11 November 1973 by Mr William Charles Wenthworth MHR, to appoint a committee to investigate the circumstances of why the liferaft and survivors were not located by the search, and to consider measures to facilitate the better location of distressed vessels in future.
+A motion was moved in the Australian Parliament on 11 November 1973 by Bill Wenthworth, to appoint a committee to investigate the circumstances of why the liferaft and survivors were not located by the search, and to consider measures to facilitate the better location of distressed vessels in future.
 An extract from his speech included the following description of the drifting lifeboat:

 This is an incredible story because there was mounted a large and expensive search with all the technical facilities at our command.
 Yet this raft, starting from the most probable point where the vessel would have sunk, passing by lighthouses and coast watchers, through fishing vessels, near other vessels, across the mouth of the Derwent River that runs into Hobart, past another lighthouse within a few hundred yards, and within sighting distance of a tourist hotel, still was not located and was given up for lost.
 I think the House will agree with me that this is a most extraordinary chain of events.

-This motion was subsequently withdrawn in recognition of the Court of Marine Inquiry announced by the Government to start later that year by Justice Dunphy.
+This motion was subsequently withdrawn in recognition of the Court of Marine Inquiry announced by the government to start later that year by Justice Edward Dunphy.
 This judicial inquiry followed an earlier preliminary investigation headed by a Captain Taylor.
 The court of inquiry was held at Melbourne between 3 December 1973 and 14 February 1974; virtually none of those involved in the vessel's operations, or in the search that commenced after she was reported missing, escaped criticism.

-A forensic report "Loss of MV Blythe Star" was published by R. J. Herd in January 1974, possibly as part of the Court of Inquiry being conducted at that time, with its findings summarised in The Australian Naval Architect journal of August 1999.
-Herd concludes that while there was no evidence that the vessel was overloaded or incorrectly loaded, it seems likely that manipulation of the vessel's ballast tanks shortly before the capsize, possibly inadvertently, fatally impaired the ship's stability given the configuration of its loading.
+A forensic report "Loss of MV Blythe Star" was published by R. J. Herd in January 1974, possibly as part of the court of inquiry being conducted at that time, with its findings summarised in The Australian Naval Architect journal of August 1999.
+Herd concluded that while there was no evidence that the vessel was overloaded or incorrectly loaded, it seems likely that manipulation of the vessel's ballast tanks shortly before the capsize, possibly inadvertently, fatally impaired the ship's stability given the configuration of its loading.
 In the scenario postulated, one of the main ballast tanks in the vessel's double-bottomed hull may have been drained to the level where a broad free water surface was created low down in the ship, and this would significantly compromise the vessel's rolling stability.
 Due to the loss of the crew members most knowledgeable about these operations, such conclusions can only be speculative and are primarily based upon forensic calculations.